Search

 Contributor

-Henry Carroll is an author, editor, and screenwriter with an MFA from the Royal College of Art, London.
-His bestselling Read This if You Want to Take Great Photographs series has sold over one million copies across 22 languages.
-He is also the author of Photographers on Photography.
-Originally from London,…
+Henry Carroll is the author of fourteen books including the Read This if You Want to Take Great Photographs series, which has sold over one million copies across twenty-two languages.
+He is also the author of Photographers on Photography, the Photographs That Make You Think series, and The 1980s: Image of…

 Learn More